Wildhoney/CabJourney/README.md

 Bundled Modules
 -------------
 CabJourney comes bundled with the following modules, which each perform a unique calculation on the records.
-Records are filtered iteratively &ndash; ensuring simpler modules (composite pattern).
+Records are filtered iteratively &ndash; ensuring simpler modules.

 * `Chronological` &ndash; Ensures that timestamps follow chronologically;
 * `Coordination` &ndash; Ensures latitude/longitude coordinates differ;